skewballfox/FastFourierTransformsPaper/main.typ

 The leakage effect can be reduced by applying a window function to the input.
-Window functions are (typically smooth, bell-curved shaped) functions that are zero outside of a certain range.
+Window functions are (typically smooth, bell-curved shaped) functions that are zero outside of a certain range@Cerna_Harvey.
 These are applied to the input via elementwise multiplication, and the FFT is then applied to the result.
 This tapering of the input signal reduces the discontinuities at the window boundaries, and thus reduces the spectral leakage effect.